roman-milk/roman-milk.github.io/dianes-diaries.md

  ++++++++++++++++++++++++

  When Diane got home I did my best to act normal.
 Diane's diaries wouldn't mean shit as evidence because she could claim that they were just her fantasies put down on paper and that she never really did any of those things.
 If I tried to use them in court against her as part of a divorce she could even claim that they weren't even hers at all and that I had made them up.
-Report_Story #3